Probate & Related Litigation:

 Powers of Attorney

 In a perfect world, the administration of assets following one’s death would be a seamless process.
 However, in some cases, probate litigation is needed to contest a will or right a wrong.
-At Moravcik, Threadgill & Starry, we offer probate litigation to help you through the process.
+At Moravcik Threadgill, we offer probate litigation to help you through the process.
 During probate litigation, an individual may contest a will or trust based on a perceived wrong.

 Probate